saikrishnayadav764/notes-app/README.md

-Certainly!
-Below is an updated version of the README file that includes various `curl` commands for interacting with different API endpoints:

----

 # Notes Application

 The Notes Application is a Node.js-based system designed to manage and store notes securely.
 It offers functionalities to create, read, update, and delete notes via a RESTful API.